Puneet-Vishnoi/Node.js-Advave-Topic/README.md

 ## Task 2: Utility APIs

 ### 1. Real-Time CPU Monitoring & Server Restart
-- **Description**: The system continuously monitors CPU usage and restarts the server if CPU usage exceeds 70%.
+- **Description**:   The system continuously monitors CPU usage in real time.
+If CPU usage exceeds **70%**, the server automatically restarts using Node.js **child processes** to ensure application stability.
 ### 1.1 Get CPU Usage Logs
 - **Route**: `GET /api/monitor/cpu-logs`
 - **Description**: Retrieves a list of CPU usage logs stored in MongoDB, which includes the CPU usage percentage and the timestamp of when it was logged.